evantimms/CMPUT291/MiniProjectOne/README.md

 ## Group Members
 - Evan Timms (1504825)
+- Vanika Dhamija, ccid: vanika (1503248)

+We did not collaborate with anyone else

 ## TODO:
 - SQL Injection Prevention (Even tho I think I did this but worth it to sanitize the input)